2nd Air Refueling Squadron

-The 2nd Air Refueling Squadron, sometimes written as 2d Air Refueling Squadron, is a unit of the United States Air Force.
+The 2nd Air Refueling Squadron is a unit of the United States Air Force.
 It is part of the 305th Air Mobility Wing at McGuire Air Force Base, part of Joint Base McGuire-Dix-Lakehurst, New Jersey.
 The 2nd Air Refueling Squadron is the second-oldest squadron in the Air Force, having over 100 years of service to the nation.
 It was deployed to the Philippines after World War I, during the 1941-1942 Battle of the Philippines, it was wiped out, with the Japanese forcing some of the personnel to endure the Bataan Death March.
 It was re-formed as an air refueling squadron by Strategic Air Command in 1949.
-Today, it operates the KC-46 Pegasus aircraft, conducting aerial refueling missions.
+Today, it operates the KC-46 Pegasus aircraft, conducting air refueling missions.

 History

 Origins

 The Aviation Section, U.S. Signal Corps activated the squadron on 12 May 1915.
 It was the second to be organized in the United States Army, as noted by its numerical designation.
 It was organized at Rockwell Field, San Diego, California, where the only Aviation School at that time was located, and it was from this school that most of its squadron members came from.
 Other members were taken from the 1st Aero Squadron, which was the only completely equipped squadron in the Army.

 It was the policy of the Aviation School to completely train and equip a squadron before sending it into the field.
 The squadron consisted of six flying officers and thirty-nine enlisted men, primarily mechanics.
 Two officers and ten men were transferred from the 1st Aero Squadron.
 It sailed from San Francisco for Manila on 5 January 1916.
 After two weeks of quarantine, the unit reached its station on Corregidor on 14 February without aircraft.
 It was the first complete aviation unit assigned outside of the United States.

-The 2nd received four Martin S-Hydro seaplanes (Signal Corps numbers 56-59) on 13 March and 15 April, and began flying on 8 May 1916.
+The 2nd received four Martin S-Hydro seaplanes (Signal Corps numbers 56–59) on 13 March and 15 April, and began flying on 8 May 1916.
 A radio transmitter was set up in one aircraft, giving the aircraft a broadcast range of 29 miles.
 On 28 June, the company provided artillery spotting and adjustment for target practice with the Fort Mills batteries.
 Personnel for a second company were assembled and the unit was re-designated the 2nd Aero Squadron on 20 July 1917.